-Misleadingly marketed as a boisterous comedy, pic may be the first “last-date movie" -- the one you see with someone that you’re about to dump.
-The core story is almost relentlessly unpleasant.
-Pic’s built-in curiosity about the onscreen Vince Vaughn-Jennifer Aniston pairing should quickly dissipate as word of mouth spreads.
+Misleadingly marketed as a boisterous comedy, “The Break-Up” may be the first “last-date movie” — the one you see with someone that you’re about to dump.
+Sporadic rays of sunshine emanate from the broad and gifted supporting cast, but the core story is almost relentlessly unpleasant, like sitting through a dinner party where the host couple does nothing but bicker.
+Pic’s built-in curiosity about the onscreen Vince Vaughn-Jennifer Aniston pairing should quickly dissipate faster than one of Vaughn’s rat-a-tat riffs as word of mouth spreads.

 Ill-conceived virtually from the opening frame as a self-described “anti-romantic comedy,” Vaughn plays Gary, a Chicago tour operator who meets Brooke (Aniston) at a Cubs game.
 Their entire romance then unfolds in a series of pictures flashed during the opening credits, so when the audience meets them there’s no sense of why they connected.
 Instead, the two are already engaged in the kind of shrill exchanges that generally persist for the rest of the film.

 After a disastrous dinner party where Gary refuses to help clean up, Brooke dubs him an “inconsiderate prick,” and it’s hard to argue.
 Both, however, are committed to keeping the posh condo that they jointly own, so they continue living together, even as Brooke goes on dates trying to stir jealousy in Gary, who takes up residence in the living room and does little more than watch sports and play videogames.